It means that the genes are linked; it seeks to determine the frequency of recombination for a pair of genes.

-DNA mapping refers to the variety of different methods that can be used to describe the positions of genes.
-The maps DNA may show different levels of detail, similar to topological maps of a country or city, to indicate how far two genes are to each other.
+DNA mapping refers to the variety of methods that can be used to describe the positions of genes.
+The map’s DNA may show different levels of detail, similar to topological maps of a country or city, to indicate how far two genes are from each other.

 At low resolution, DNA can be mapped to the level of banding patterns that roughly show the distance between two genes after a chromosome has been stained with dye.
-Genetic mapping or linkage mapping can be used to indicate the relative order of genes on a chromosome.
+Genetic mapping or linkage mapping can indicate the relative order of genes on a chromosome.

 A restriction map is another type of DNA map that roughly describes the relative positions of genes by separating sections of DNA at places known as restriction sites.

 A physical DNA map describes the absolute position of genes on a chromosome.
 Physical maps can be constructed by breaking a section of DNA, a chromosome, or an entire genome into smaller pieces.

 These overlapping DNA fragments can be cloned or copied.
 Then, sections of the DNA can be used to obtain nucleotide sequences and establish the precise locations of the genes.

 When genes are on different chromosomes or widely separated on the same chromosome, they are classified independently and are said to be unlinked.

 When genes are close together on the same chromosome, they are said to be related.
 That means that alleles, or versions of genes, already put together on a chromosome will be inherited as a unit.